Theatre and Dance

 Anatomy and movement analysis for dancers.

-An introduction to modern dance with the beginning practice of movement technique.
-This course is for non dance majors.
+An introduction to modern and contemporary dance techniques.
 May be repeated up to six times for credit.

-An introductory course on dance composition and the creative process.
-Exploration and improvisation of different dance forms; specific choreographic tools.
-This course is for dance majors and minors.
+Introduction to dance composition and the creative process for dance majors.
+Exploration and improvisation of different dance forms; use of specific choreographic tools.
 May be repeated up to six times for credit.

-An introductory course on dance composition and the creative process.
-Exploration and improvisation of different dance forms; specific choreographic tools.
-This course is for non dance majors.
+Introduction to dance composition and the creative process for dance minors and non dance majors.
+Exploration and improvisation of different dance forms; use of specific choreographic tools.
 May be repeated up to six times for credit.

 Introduction of six major dances (Foxtrot, Waltz, Tango, Cha Cha, Swing, and Rumba) to students with no dance experience.
 The emphasis will be on learning dance figures and patterns.